 b) In the Professional’s Shop.

 e) On the Club Notice Board.

 All queries pertaining to these Rules are to be addressed to the Secretary.

 There are four categories of Rules upheld in the Pyle & Kenfig Golf Club.
 They are:-

-- The Rules laid down by the R. & A Rules Ltd.
+1 The Rules of golf laid down by the R. & A.

 The Committee recommends that each and every member of the Club be aware of the various Rules, as ignorance of them is in itself not an acceptable excuse for erring.
 It also recognises that the greatest aggravation between members is caused by lack of etiquette and that good etiquette can be summed up as courteous behavior and proper care of the course